Best Bike Pumps

 This discussion has been going on for years, and there still is no clear winner.
 In this day and age, these two valve types remain the two most used in the industry.
 If you own a bike, chances are it uses one of these two valves.
 The short answer is that Presta is more practical for bike users that want to pump up their bike quickly, like competition cyclists.
 Schrader is more universal, and is the most commonly used valve in everyday tires, but harder to inflate than Presta.

 While this may make it look like Presta is the clear winner, it isn’t that simple.
 Schrader is still easier to use, both in attaching the hose and removing.
 Where Presta shines is that it takes a higher pressure, so is considered the best ‘performance’ valve.
 Although Schrader is used in cars, bikes and other vehicles, Presta is in use with only the most high-end bikes.
 It’s a matter of choice between the two, and for most customers as simple as choosing a pump that matches their current valve.

-Q: What bike pump do I really need?
+q: What kind of bike pump do I really need?

 It is tough to give a simple answer without knowing exactly where you are primarily riding, as well as what type of bike you have.
-For an all around answer you will most likely want a model that is as portable and as lightweight as possible, regardless of your riding style.
+For an all-around answer, you will most likely want a model that is as portable and as lightweight as possible, regardless of your riding style.

 For Off-road biking, a model which a bit more rugged would probably be the best choice, especially if you tend to really get into the rough stuff, with a risk of laying down the bike from rough terrain.

-Q: Will bike pump work on car tire?
+q: Will a bike pump work on a car tire?

 A product that is more durable, longer lasting, and able to be used more frequently is your best bet.
 You will also want something that can stand up to rougher environments and falls without breaking and becoming absolutely useless to you.